youngklee/ZenPackers/git.rst

     Branches 'develop' and 'origin/develop' have diverged.
     Fatal: And branch 'develop' may be fast-forwarded.

-Somone has added to develop during your feature XYZ while you were sleeeping.
+Somone has added to develop during your area51 while you were sleeeping.
 This is common in a mulit-user environment.
 You will have to merge the two together.
 To solve this, you need to: